Sarah627/Horus_Eye_FCIH_Graduation_Project/README.md

    1. General constraints.
    2. Data.
    3. Choosing Best Model.
-3. How Did We Overcomed The Challenges Of The Dataset
+3. How Did We Overcome The Challenges Of The Dataset
 4. Results
    1. Results from YOLOv7
    2. How the project was deployed